 Purpose of the Position

 The Data Strategy Program Manager position is an exciting position in positioning Epworth HealthCare for the planning and delivery of Epworth HealthCare's multi-year data strategy.
-This strategy will see the modernization of Epworth’s data infrastructure and an operating model with a variety of new roles designed to support data-based decision making at Epworth.
+This strategy will see the modernization of Epworth’s data infrastructure and operating model with a variety of new roles designed to support data-based decision making at Epworth.

-Reporting to the Group Director – Projects and Change, this role will involve considerable communication and collaboration with key stakeholders, Executive Sponsors, and fellow program/project team members, both from within the IT team, the Data and Analytics team and the Group Projects and Change team.
+Reporting to the Group Director – Projects and Change, this role will involve considerable communication and collaboration with key stakeholders, Executive Sponsors, and fellow program/project team members, both from within the IT team, the Strategy team, the Data and Analytics team and the Group Projects and Change team.

 The Program Manager will work to ensure that projects are sequenced and coordinated, to ensure that dependencies are articulated and managed, and that costs are managed in line with the Program budget.